 Because coverage is mandated by the state, California has implemented a number of programs to help low-income drivers afford their monthly insurance premiums.

 The state also passed Proposition 103 in 1988 to prevent insurance companies from price gouging California drivers.
 The regulations within Prop 103 influence how rates are determined in California and established the Good Driver Discount Policy.

 Good Driver Discount Policy

-The Good Driver Discount policy allows many drivers to get 20% off their auto insurance policy.
+The Good Driver Discount policy allows many California drivers to get 20% off their auto insurance premiums.
 To qualify for the discount you must:

-The California Low Cost Automobile Insurance Program (CLCA) provides financial assistance for drivers that meet certain eligibility requirements.
+The California Low-Cost Automobile Insurance Program (CLCA) provides financial assistance for good drivers that meet certain eligibility requirements.
+If you qualify, the liability insurance minimums are lower.
 To be eligible for CLCA benefits you must: